 Dining out is always fun and some of the best restaurants in the UK can be found in North Cornwall – and a blowout evening or two is a real bonus for many who stay with Raintree!

 Many think of Rick Stein and his restaurants as still providing the backbone to the area’s eating.
-But we now have Jamie Oliver/Paul Ainsworth and Nathan Outlaw as well – and most significantly a growing number of young chefs inspired by (and often trained within) some of the more famous restaurants.
-This provides plenty of options.
+But with Paul Ainsworth and Nathan Outlaw now as well – and most significantly a growing number of young chefs inspired by (and often trained within) some of the more famous restaurants, there are plenty of other options.

-To tempt you, below are some of the best gourmet restaurants as well as pubs and cafes that make an effort with their food.
-They are grouped by location.
+To tempt you, below are some of the best gourmet restaurants as well as pubs and cafes that really make an effort with their food.
+Grouping is by location.

 The Olive Tree is a second smart little restaurant in St Merryn – worth a try.

 The Cornish Arms just outside St Merryn towards Padstow has been taken over by Rick Stein on a long lease from St Austell Brewery.
 Its not a restaurant but remains a good local pub – with food.
 The food is good standard pub fayre and the prices are lower than many gastro pubs.
 Often busy!

 The View up at Higher Harlyn campsite is also another option – just out of the village with a sun terrace that enjoys distant sea views.

 Padstow remains the hub.
 At the top of the tree remains The Seafood Restaurant.
 Fantastic food, fantastic ambiance – still a very special place for a special meal out.
 St Petroc’s and Rick Stein’s cafe give other dining options with quality food and service.

 But there are some very good other options.
 Paul Ainsworth’s No 6 is superb or why not try the new seafood offering from Prawn On The Lawn – a small operation with only 24 covers and a menu that changes every day.